 Here’s how to decide based on your child’s age and interests:

-Choose Tokyo Disneyland if…
+Best Reasons to Choose Tokyo Disneyland with Kids

 - You have toddlers or kids under 6